 • clued up on the history and cultures in the areas visited?

 Spending some time liaising directly with a tour operator, as well as perusing their website, blog and social media profiles, will give you a good idea of how well they know their own products, the destinations and the safari industry in Africa.
-If the operator can tell you who runs which national parks, who the local people are, when the best time is to visit and where to best spot different animals, then they are in the running for first place.
+If the operator can tell you the key differences between different game reserves and lodges, when the best time is to visit, and where to best spot different animals, then they are in the running for first place.

 Is the operation owner or family-run?